hunghsinke/P4D_Assignment-3/README.md

 Image use:
 The image for the welcome message and about this website is from the Australian Institute of Aboriginal and Torres Strait islander Studies (AIATSIS).

+Most of the images for the burial section is from https://www.ngunnawal.org/gallery.